renspringlea/finsight/index.markdown

 </table>

 # Cleaner fish
 Cleaner fish, which are fish used to control lice on salmon farms, are not included in statistics of production.
-However, there are published estimates for key countries:
+However, there are a few published estimates for key countries.
 - Norway: 34 million cleaner fish used in 2023 ([Sommerset et al., 2024](https://www.vetinst.no/rapporter-og-publikasjoner/rapporter/2024/fiskehelserapporten-2023)).
 About half of these originate from cleaner fish farms and about half originate from wild-catch fisheries ([Treasurer, 2018](https://www.cabidigitallibrary.org/doi/book/10.1079/9781800629066.0000)).
 The species are lumpfish (56%), goldsinny wrasse (18%), corkwing wrasse (17%), Ballan wrasse (5%), and other wrasse (4%) ([Barrett et al., 2020](https://doi.org/10.1016/j.ijpara.2019.12.005)).
 - UK: 4.8 million cleaner fish used in 2018 (Treasurer, 2018).
 About two-thirds of these are from cleaner fish farms and about one-third from wild-catch fisheries.
 The species are lumpfish (4.3 million) and Ballan wrasse (500,000).